Brother in the Land: Plot summary

 In 1994, the book was reprinted with an additional, final chapter.
 In this revised ending, Ben still dies, but, rather than leave his account behind, Danny takes the ledger with him to Holy Island.
 Kim is expecting a baby, the fourth of Holy Island, with Danny being the father.
 If the baby survives, it will be named after Ben.

+Reception

+In his review for Bookmarks Magazine, Adam Brown wrote that "every page is filled with the horrors of trying to live after such an cataclysmic event ... the story does not hold back in its portrayal of the ailments and the hardships faced by the children ... absorbing and heartbreaking, this novel will stay with you forever".
+Anne Connor wrote in the School Library Journal that Swindells "narration has immediacy and great impact ... while grim and painful to read, it is not preachy or heavy-handed, an improvement over most doomsday science fiction".